andrewpey/vtland/sdk.md

 ![](/assets/sdk/8.png)

-Unwrap model using colors from palette.
-Colors in the palette are not important for now, we just need to map vertices' UVs to separate colors.
-You will set up actual colors at the VoxelTycoonSDK tool later.
+Unwrap the model using the colors from the palette.
+The colors in the palette are not important yet, we just need to map vertices' UVs to the separate colors.
+You will set up the actual colors in the VoxelTycoonSDK tool later.

 ![](/assets/sdk/9.png)

-After unwrapping has done, export model as `OBJ` again, rewriting `MyModel.obj`.
+After unwrapping has finished, export the model as an `OBJ` again, rewriting your previous `OBJ`.

-Go back to VoxelTycoonSDK tool again.
-Click through different parts of the model and choose colors in the color picker at the right bottom corner.
+Go back to the VoxelTycoonSDK tool again.
+Click through different parts of the model and choose the colors in the color picker on the right bottom corner.

 ![](/assets/sdk/10.png)

 > **Pro Tip** You can pick colors from other parts of the  model by holding `ALT`.

-You've done!
-Feel free to share your work with us in the [social networks](/contacts) of your choice.
+You're done!
+Feel free to share your work [with us](/contacts).